A practical method for computing with piecewise Chebyshevian splines: Introduction

-Whereas integral recurrence relations require the knowledge of a proper set of weight functions, if these functions are not given it is still possible to construct a B-spline basis by Hermite interpolation \cite{BMuhl2003}.
-The method developed in this paper, which is based on the use of \emph{transition functions}, follows along the same line and does not require a priori knowledge of the weight functions.
-In particular, as we will see, by means of transition functions it is possible to construct the Bernstein basis of any EC-space or the B-spline basis of any piecewise Chebyshevian spline space good for design in a conceptually easier, computationally more efficient and more general way compared to alternative approaches.

-For simplicity of presentation we work in the framework of parametric continuity and in the last part of the paper we briefly illustrate how the proposed results can naturally be extended to geometrically continuous splines.
+Theoretical results to state whether or not a specific (and usually simple, e.g., with low dimension and maximum continuity) space is good for design have been provided (see \cite{Maz2011b,Mazure2018550} and references therein), as well as numerical procedures which work for every arbitrary space \cite{BCM2016,BCM2019}.

+Regarding the construction and evaluation of Chebyshevian splines, there exist a very general method \cite[Section 7]{Maz2011b} that, even if can be applied to any arbitrary Chebyshevian spline space, is unfortunately of limited practical use since, on one side, it relies on the so-called \emph{weight functions} of the spline space (which are generally not known) and, on the other side, its integral and recursive nature makes it unsuited for numerical computations.
+Thus, the problem of efficiently and accurately evaluating Chebyshevian splines has recently returned to the fore.
+In particular, the paper \cite{AGO2019} has proposed a method for the evaluation of Chebyshevian Bernstein bases, while the two papers \cite{chebMD2019,SPE2020} have focussed on the evaluation of splines (piecewise functions), also dealing with the extremely general case in which section spaces may have different dimensions (which they call \emph{multi-degree Tchebycheffian splines}).

+In the wake of such recent works, our paper wants to propose an alternative approach for the construction and efficient evaluation of Chebyshevian B-spline bases, which produces accurate results, being at the same time simple from a conceptual point of view and easy to implement.
+Our algorithm exploits the fact that, if a space is good for design, then any Hermite interpolation problem (under proper conditions relating nodes and knots) has a unique solution.
+As a result, the algorithm involves the resolution of a certain number of small-size linear systems (as many as the spline space dimension minus one).
+These linear systems do not lead directly to the calculation of the B-spline basis, but rather generate a special set of functions that are called \emph{transition functions}.
+The latter form a basis of the space of interest such that each B-spline function is the difference of two successive transition functions.

-It is interesting to remark that the idea of transition functions, in its first form, already appeared in the original work by Pierre Bézier \cite{Rab2002}.
-Moreover, recently, a suitable generalization of this notion was used for the construction of local blending functions in the context of polynomial spline interpolation \cite{ABC2013a,BCR2013a}.
+As a historical note, it is interesting to remark that the idea of transition functions, in its first form, had already appeared in the original work by Pierre B\'ezier as a method for evaluating the Bernstein basis.
+Much more recently, transition functions were used in connection with the generation of local piecewise polynomial interpolants \cite{ABC2013a} and also in the construction of the B-spline basis for \emph{multi-degree} splines \cite{BCM2017} (splines whose pieces are polynomials of different degrees), as well as for the analysis of the structural properties of such spaces \cite{TSHMH2018}.